Blockstream/Jade/FWUPDATE.md

 NOTE: Blockstream Jade units will only run firmware signed by Blockstream, therefore it is not possible to build and flash the firmware on a 'diy' basis.
 The signed firmware must be downloaded from Blockstream servers, and can only be updated using the 'OTA' function of the currently installed firmware.

-NOTE: To build and flash firmware for other supported esp32 devices - eg. M5Stack or TTGO T-Display, follow the developers instructions in the main README.md.
+NOTE: To build and flash firmware for other supported esp32 devices - e.g. M5Stack or TTGO T-Display, follow the developers instructions in the main README.md.

 # Method 1 - Download and Update - One Step

 The Jade unit should be switched on, and connected via a good quality USB data cable.
-Run the update script - this will inspect the connected Jade to determine its hardware type/revision, and should then display a list of available firmwares appropriate for the connected device.
+Run the update script - this will inspect the connected Jade to determine its hardware type/revision, and should then display a list of available firmware files appropriate for the connected device.
 ```
 ./update_jade_fw.py
 ```